isar/isar/docs/docs/queries.md

   .findAll();
 ```

-Since instantiating Dart objects is often the most expensive part of executing a query, it is a good idea to only load the objects you need.
+Since instantiating Dart objects is often the most expensive part of executing a query, it is a good idea only to load the objects you need.

 ## Execution order

-Isar queries are always executed in the same order:
+Isar executes queries always in the same order:

 1. Traverse primary or secondary index to find objects (apply where clauses)
 2. Filter objects